Grant Gibbs enters his third season as the head coach of the Oklahoma

 ASSISTANT COACHING STAFF

-Daniel Brady enters his second season as an assistant coach for the Oklahoma City Blue.
+Daniel Brady is set to return for his third season as an assistant coach for the Oklahoma City Blue.

 He joined the Oklahoma City organization in the 2018-19 season as a player development coach.
 He previously worked in video/player development with the Atlanta Hawks for three seasons, as well as stints with the Houston Rockets and Portland Trail Blazers.
 He graduated from University of Missouri–Kansas City with a degree in Business Management.

 Sam Newman-Beck joins the Oklahoma City Blue for his first season with the organization.

 Newman-Beck most recently served as the Head Coach of the Iowa Wolves, the Minnesota Timberwolves G League affiliate, during the 2019-20 and 2020-21 seasons.
 He spent eight seasons with the Timberwolves organization (2010–2018) as a coaching associate/video scouting director.
 Prior to his NBA experience, Newman-Beck played college basketball at Emerson College in Boston, Massachusetts, graduating in 2009.

 Darnell Foreman enters his first season as an assistant coach with Blue and second with the organization following his stint as a performance analyst for the Thunder during the 2020-21 season.